Yijunmaverick/MultiTextureSynthesis/README.md

 ## Task 1: Diverse synthesis

-We first realize the diverse synthesis on single-texture synthesis.
+We first realize the diverse synthesis on single-texture.
 Given one texture example, the generator should be powerful enough to combine elements in various way.

 ### Training